-Bob Pressey is a Distinguished Professor in the ARC Centre of Excellence for Coral Reef Studies.
+Bob is a Distinguished Professor in the ARC Centre of Excellence for Coral Reef Studies.
 Bob’s research team focuses on spatial solutions to diverse resource management problems, involving the design of conservation areas and applications of a variety of conservation actions.

 Jorge is a Research Fellow with the ARC Centre of Excellence for Coral Reef Studies.
 Jorge is interested in improving spatial planning for natural resource use to achieve long-term sustainability and positive outcomes for people and their environment.
 His research aims to advance systematic conservation planning theory and practice through the integration of terrestrial, freshwater, and marine conservation planning.

 Georgina is a Research Fellow with the ARC Centre of Excellence for Coral Reef Studies.
 Georgina’s research interests lie broadly in understanding the factors that influence opportunities for collaborative management of common-pool natural resources, and the multiple socioeconomic and environmental outcomes of such initiatives.

 Rebecca is a Research Fellow with the ARC Centre of Excellence for Coral Reef Studies and an independent consultant in conservation planning.
 Her research focuses on the effective design of locally managed marine area networks, including understanding the relative effectiveness of, and local preferences for, different management strategies; integrating reef fish movement ecology into conservation prioritisation; and resolving social-ecological scale mismatches to effectively scale up local management.